oott123/gitpages/README.md

 # GitPages

-Serve static file from your git repo.
+Serve static files from your git repo.
 Update with webhooks.
 Customize with `.gitpages.toml` files just in your repo.